Astons answers frequently asked questions about Greece Government Approved Residency By Investment Programme

 Among other popular cities are Pireas, Pallini, Polygyros, Chania, Thessaloniki, Ermoupoli, Corfu, Corinth and Lefkas.

 Q: What’s more popular, villas or apartments?

-A: Astons advises to choose according to your own needs and desires.
-One of key features of Greek real estate market is the consistency of prices across the whole country.
+A: Astons advises you to choose according to your own needs and desires.
+One of the key features of the Greek real estate market is the consistency of prices across the whole country.

-In general, townhouses, cottages and villas close to the sea are considered as more profitable properties in Greece.
+Generally, townhouses, cottages and villas close to the sea are considered more profitable properties in Greece.
 Also, apartments in central areas of Athens and Thessaloniki, and boutique hotels in resort cities are very popular among investors.

 1. What’s the purpose of your purchase?